RoryQo/Tuition-Variation-Research/README.md

 - Ensured all variables were correctly formatted to align with analytical requirements.
 - Final dataset comprised 60 well-structured observations reflecting top US universities.

-### Regression Analysis
-- Focused on fitting a linear model to the cleaned dataset using selected predictors.
-- Evaluated the significance of each predictor's contribution to the overall model:
-  - Highlighted the critical role of institutional rank in explaining tuition variability.
-  - Demonstrated that other metrics were largely insignificant.
-- Indicated minimal overfitting using leave-one-out cross-validation (LOOCV):
-  - R-squared value remained stable across various data subsets.
-  - Suggested effective generalization to unseen data, enhancing model reliability.

 ### Exploration
 - Conducted data exploration through visualizations and descriptive statistics: